 - Successfully defended a major “daily deal” company in purported class action involving online advertising practices.

-- Defended consumer class action claims against Internet travel site involving booking and cancellation fee disclosures.
+- Represented Internet travel site in a consumer class action involving booking and cancellation fee disclosures.

 - Defended digital stock photography company against purported right of publicity violations.